MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: C. Additional experiments

 To ensure fairness in evaluation, we adopt a standardized prompt format across all models.
 This eliminates potential biases introduced by prompt engineering and ensures that differences in performance are attributed to model capabilities rather than variations in input phrasing.
 For tasks requiring multiple modalities, the prompts incorporate the modalities in the inputs.
 In multiple-choice settings, the prompt is presented as follows: \begin{mdframed} \texttt{ [images] + [audio] (if available) This video's subtitles are listed below: OR No subtitles available.
 [Subtitles] Select the best answer to the following multiple-choice question based on the video and the subtitles.
 Respond with only the letter (A, B, C, D, E, F, G, or H) of the correct option.
-Respond with only the letter (A, B, C, or D) of the correct option.
 [Question] The best answer is: } \end{mdframed}

 For open-ended questions, the following prompt is used:

 \begin{mdframed} \texttt{ [images] + [audio] (if available) This video's subtitles are listed below: OR No subtitles available.
 [Subtitles] Select the best answer to the following open-ended question based on the video and the subtitles.
 [Question] The best answer is: } \end{mdframed}